 3. Water Conservation

 What kinds of toilets do you provide for your workers?
 There are a number of water saving toilets on the market and unless you have one that’s rated with at least 4 stars, you aren’t conserving much water.
 Without going into the various types on the market, it is sufficient to say that you can cut your water bill by at least half when using a low water volume flush.
-For a rundown on the various choices in eco-friendly toilets, check out this site.

 4. Recycled Paper or Better Yet – Go Paperless!